-On top of being one of the largest, most populous states in the county, California also has one of the most active commercial real estate markets.
+California is not only one of the largest, most populous states in the country, but it also has one of the most active commercial real estate markets.

-In this article, we take a look at the best resources available to investors, brokers, lenders, and others when initiating a commercial property owner search in California.
+In this article, we will take a look at the best resources that investors, brokers, lenders, and other industry professionals can utilize in their search for commercial property ownership information in California.

 Find Your Target Properties